 Are you just complaining about mom?

 Most adult daughters of difficult mothers I see in psychotherapy are not just complaining about mom.
 If anything they want to feel love from their mothers.
-When their mothers are limited or impaired and can’t provide the love and support their daughters need the daughters bear a burden few can understand.
+When Mom is limited or impaired and can’t provide the love and support her daughter needs, she bears a burden few can understand.

 Here is what I have witnessed in my psychotherapy practice ( in the video above).

 New Speaker: 02:17 Um, but it’s deeply shameful to them.
-I have not seen really…. been in practice 30 years… women come in and say, you know, my mother is a narcissist and let me tell you, she does this, this, this, and this.
+I have not seen in my practice of 30 years… women who say my mother is a narcissist.
+She she does this, this, this, and this.

 New Speaker: 02:35 Maybe that’s happened, but not, none of that is coming to mind right now.
 So I’d like to bust this myth that, you know, adult daughters just enjoy complaining about their mothers, not when their mothers have serious difficulty and have related to them in ways that sting and hurt.